-Because DOE has proposed not to promulgate requirements for private and local government fleets, no new recordkeeping requirements, subject to the Paperwork Reduction Act, 44 U.S.C.
-3501, et seq., would be imposed by today's regulatory action.
+Because DOE is not promulgating requirements for private and local government fleets, no new recordkeeping requirements, subject to the Paperwork Reduction Act, 44 U.S.C.
+3501, et seq., would be imposed by today's determination.

 D. Review Under the National Environmental Policy Act of 1969 (NEPA)